jayvicsanantonio/sync-flow/docs/webhook-endpoints.example.md

   - PUT for update
   - DELETE for delete
 - All endpoints require a valid `userId` parameter
-- Update and Delete endpoints require both `userId` and `taskId` parameters
+- Update and Delete endpoints now require `taskId` to be passed in the request body (JSON)
 - Update endpoint allows partial updates (only send fields you want to change)
 - Update endpoint is fully implemented and supports updating title, notes, due date, and status
 - Delete endpoint is fully implemented - permanently removes tasks from Google Tasks